The Tog Rating of Your Duvet

 At Downduvet.co.uk, all of our duvets have a verified tog rating that lets you know how warm they are.
 No one wants to sweat or shiver through the night, so getting a duvet with just the right amount of warmth is essential.
 Luckily, the tog rating system is scientific and precise, making it easy to choose the right duvet.

-Tog is measured by applying heat to one side of a fabric and measuring the heat flow to the other side.
-The tog value of a down duvet is equal to ten times the temperature difference between its two sides (in degrees Celsius) when the flow of heat across it is equal to one watt per m².
+The tog rating of a duvet is determined using a precise testing method.
+It involves applying heat to one side of the fabric and measuring the heat flow to the other side.
+For a down duvet, the tog value is calculated by multiplying the temperature difference between the two sides (in degrees Celsius) by ten when the heat flow across the fabric is equal to one watt per square meter.

-Testing the tog ratings of duvets requires highly precise measurements to be taken.
-This is typically done by spreading the duvet over a large rectangular hotplate in a room with an ambient temperature of 19.5-20.5 °C, setting the hotplate to a temperature of 32.5-33.5 °C, and then measuring the temperature of at least five points to determine the average thermal resistance of the material.
+To assess the tog ratings of duvets, meticulous measurements are taken.
+The duvet is carefully spread over a large rectangular hotplate in a room with a controlled ambient temperature of 19.5-20.5 °C. The hotplate is set to a specific temperature range of 32.5-33.5 °C. Multiple points on the duvet are then measured to determine the average thermal resistance of the material.

 4.5 Tog: The Summer Duvet

 Our summer duvets are light and airy, almost unbelievably so.
 Sewn through fabric and high quality down ensures these duvets will keep you cool while providing a comfortable, breathable covering throughout the summer.
 With a tog rating of 4.5, they are suitable for most bedrooms.

 The summer duvets manufactured by Dickenbergh, Falkenreck, Dickenbergh Manufaktur and Kauffmann 1st Class are particularly light and cool.
 Those from Kauffmann, Otto Keller and Bielefelder Verse are slightly warmer because of differing manufacturing techniques.